-Damages Based Agreements provide an arrangement between a solicitor and their client whereby the solicitor agrees, in exchange for charging his professional fees on a time cost basis, to share in the outcome of the instruction.
+Damages based agreements provide an arrangement between a solicitor and their client whereby the solicitor agrees, in exchange for charging his professional fees on a time cost basis, to share in the outcome of the instruction.
 They are a type of alternative funding agreement.

 Under Section 45 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (“LASPO”) an amendment to former legislation (which brought in the Conditional Fee Agreement in 1990) meant that a party to litigation proceedings could seek payment of their legal costs notwithstanding that s/he had entered into a Damages Based Agreement with their solicitor.